Tinnitus Home Remedies: What Research Shows Actually Helps

 This guide offers educational information based on published research and community-reported experiences.
 It is not medical advice.
 We are not doctors, audiologists, or healthcare professionals.

 Tinnitus Relief App is not a medical device and does not diagnose, treat, cure, or prevent any condition.
-If your tinnitus is new, sudden, in one ear only, or accompanied by other symptoms, please consult a healthcare professional.
+If your tinnitus is new, sudden, in one ear only, or accompanied by other symptoms, please consult a healthcare professional promptly.

 All factual claims reference published, peer-reviewed research listed in the sources below.
-Consult a healthcare provider before starting any supplement.
+Consult a healthcare provider before starting any supplement or making changes to prescribed medication.
+Last updated: March 2026.

 Sources